This story has been updated. It was originally published on June 8, 2017.

-If you subscribe to Netflix, Amazon Prime, or any other streaming service, you’ve probably been there: Gazing at the screen as episode after episode autoplays, until you check the clock and realize just how late it is.
-After all, series like Stranger Things are seriously good television—so where’s the harm?
+If you subscribe to Netflix, Amazon Prime, or any other streaming service, you’ve probably found yourself gazing at the screen as episode after episode autoplays, until you check the clock and realize you wanted to go to sleep more than an hour ago.
+But series like Stranger Things are seriously good television—so where’s the harm in binge-watching a bit?

-The problem is that a growing body of evidence suggests the various demands of a modern-day lifestyle, including late-night video binging, are seriously disrupting human sleep patterns—which can damage our overall health.
+The problem is that a growing body of evidence suggests the various demands of a modern-day lifestyle, including hours of late-night streaming, are seriously disrupting human sleep patterns.
+This, in turn, can damage our overall health.
 But just try telling people to give up their Netflix—it’s a recipe for failure.

-With that in mind, the American Academy of Sleep Medicine, a professional society founded in 1975, has taken it upon itself to set out some guidelines for enjoying top-notch shows while making sure your body and brain get enough rest.
-We can show you how to implement them.
+With that in mind, the American Academy of Sleep Medicine, a professional society founded in 1975, has taken it upon itself to set some guidelines for enjoying top-notch shows while making sure your body and brain get enough rest.
+We can show you how to use them to properly balance binge-watching and sleep.

 Take breaks between episodes

-The AASM recommends getting out of “the auto-play loop,” where you just watch episode after episode because it takes less effort than stopping the playback.
-Luckily, Netflix, Hulu, and other streaming services give you the option to turn auto-play off.
-The idea is that manually loading the next episode can prevent you from gluing your eyes mindlessly to the screen.
+The AASM recommends getting out of “the autoplay loop,” where you watch episode after episode because it takes less effort than stopping the playback.
+Luckily, Netflix, Hulu, and other streaming services give you the option to turn autoplay off.
+The idea is that manually loading the next episode can prevent you from mindlessly gluing your eyes to the screen.
 However, it’s still easy for you to click, click, click through the episodes.
 Which is why you should also…

 Set an episode limit

-Don’t fire up the Orange is the New Black and then wait to see how the evening goes.
+Don’t fire up Bridgerton and then wait to see how the evening goes.
 Decide in advance how much you’re going to watch before bed and then stick to that limit, regardless of cliffhangers.
 (By the way, this is the same principle you should use for a night of boozing.)

 If you have trouble obeying this type of limit, you might have to trick yourself.
-One way to do this is by downloading episodes onto your phone.
+One way to do so is by downloading episodes onto your phone.
 Because Netflix and other services support offline downloads for many shows, you can pre-load all the television you’ve decided to watch in advance.
 Then put your phone in airplane mode to stop yourself from exceeding your limits.
-This download ability also lets you catch up with Bridgerton on the subway ride to work, instead of staying up watching it the night before.
+Downloading also lets you catch up with Yellowjackets on the train ride to work, instead of staying up watching it the night before.

 Stressed about finishing an episode on your commute?
 Try reserving some daylight hours when you’ll be able to watch without worrying about missing your stop or blowing past your bedtime.
-The AASM advises you to ease the binge-watching pressure by setting aside relaxed viewing time over the weekend.
+The AASM advises you to resolve the conflict between binge-watching and sleep by setting aside relaxed viewing time over the weekend.

 [Related: How to add subtitles to Netflix and other apps]